drand/drand-docs/docs/ops-guide/00-Getting-started-ops.md

 ---
-id: getting-started-ops
+id: ops-getting-started
-title: "Getting Started - Ops"
+title: Getting Started
-description: A guide for drand node operators.
+description: A guide for operators to get started with drand
+slug: /operator/
 ---
 # Getting Started - Operators